NETWAYS/gitlab-training/day1/01_Introduction/03_Basics.md

 ****

-* If a particular version of a file is in the `.git directory`, it’s considered `committed`.
+* If a particular version of a file is in the `.git directory`, it’s considered `committed`

 * `Staged` means that the file has been modified and it was added to the staging area

-* `Modified` means that the file was changed since it was checked out but has not been staged yet.
+* `Modified` means that the file was changed since it was checked out but has not been staged yet

 ~~~ENDSECTION~~~